iklabib/Kerat/README.md

+# How it works?
+We have a compiler container that receive source code, compile them to executable binary, and run said executable in another container.
+No brainer.

 # Motivation
-I was unwilling to setup sandbox that requires me to make seccomp profile.
-I am barely have any motivation to live and the world is looking bleak, so I just slapped gvisor to container and call it a sandbox.
+I slapped gvisor to container and call it a sandbox.
+In nutshell, just like Go Playground does.